 In some circumstances we can accept payment of all fees and expenses by Credit or Debit Card.
 Where the total amount of fees, VAT and expenses exceeds £500 we may add a 2% surcharge to the total transaction value to offset the payment we have to make to the Credit/Debit Card Company for providing you with this service.

-Following the granting of a Public Funding Certificate we will be entitled to recover all our costs from the Legal Services Commission.
+Following the granting of a Public Funding Certificate we will be entitled to recover all our costs from the Legal Advice Agency.
 If no order has been made as regards costs and therefore you have to pay your own costs and you recover or preserve any money or property then you will have to pay your costs out of such money or property.
-We have to pay any money we recover for you to the Legal Services Commission.
-The Legal Services Commission will deduct the shortfall from the money before it sends the balance of the money to you.
+We have to pay any money we recover for you to the Legal Advice Agency.
+The Legal Advice Agency will deduct the shortfall from the money before it sends the balance of the money to you.

-The right of the Legal Services Commission to make you pay your costs or the shortfall in your costs out of any money or property recovered or preserved is known as the Legal Services Commissions ‘Statutory Charge’.
-The Statutory Charge is very important and we will explain the operation of the Statutory Charge to you in a separate letter should an application for Public Funding be submitted to the Legal Services Commission.
+The right of the Legal Advice Agency to make you pay your costs or the shortfall in your costs out of any money or property recovered or preserved is known as the Legal Advice Agency’s ‘Statutory Charge’.
+The Statutory Charge is very important and we will explain the operation of the Statutory Charge to you in a separate letter should an application for Public Funding be submitted to the Legal Advice Agency.

 In some cases we accept instructions to act for more than one person (for example husband and wife or a partnership).
 Each individual client is responsible to pay our fee in full.
 This is known as Joint and Several Liability.
 We will deliver only one account for the work carried out on your behalf but if one or more of those persons jointly instructing us does not pay, we have the legal right to fully recover the monies from any one of those jointly instructing us.